MaxHalford/maxhalford.github.io/content/blog/textract-table-to-pandas.md

             yield from rels['Ids']
 ```

-The dataframe construction is logic is rather straightforward that we've done the ID/block mapping.
+The dataframe construction logic is rather straightforward that we've done the ID/block mapping.
 Obviously we're going to loop over each table.
 Then we're going to list the cells which belong to the table.
 We can then determine the number of cells and rows by looking at the `RowIndex` and `ColumnIndex` fields of each cell.
 Next, we loop over each cell and retrieve the cell's content, which can be either be words or checkboxes.
 We store the cell contents in a list of lists that represents the table.
 Once we're done looping over the cells, we can instantiate the `pandas.DataFrame` by assuming that the first row represents the column headers.

 ```py
 import pandas as pd